selectprojects/Alpheios/dictionaries/greek/LSJ/trunk/LSJ readme.txt

   Query to extract short definitions from lsj-*.xml files. ulsj-meanings.query:
   Query to extract short definitions from ulsj-*.xml files.
-  Same as lsj-meainings.query with lemmas converted to Unicode. meaning2text.xsl
+  Same as lsj-meanings.query with lemmas converted to Unicode. meaning2text.xsl
   Transform to produce lookup text file from lsj-meanings.xml. umeaning2text.xsl